PrincetonUniversity/ILAng-Doc/verification/refinement.md

 ## Refinement Expression, Condition and Signal Names

 In the above general structure, you can find terms like "refinement expression", "condition" or "signal name".
 Refinement expressions are basically valid Verilog expressions with some minor differences.
-We introduce new syntax for value recorder, delay expression and phase identifiers, and these will be explained in the later sections of this document.
+We introduce new syntax for *value recorder*, *delay expression* and *phase identifiers*, and these will be explained in the later sections of this document.
-The Verilog expressions can be interpreted as either (1) the expression of a function which specifies how ILA architectural state variable can be computed from the Verilog signals or (2) a relation between ILA architectural state variable and RTL signals.
+The Verilog expressions can be interpreted as either (1) the expression of a function which specifies how ILA architectural state variables can be computed from the Verilog signals or (2) a relation between ILA architectural state variable and RTL signals.
 The difference in the interpretation is determined by whether the expression is a predicate in the last level.
 For example, a expression `RTL.v1 +  RTL.v2` is not a predicate, whereas `ILA.v1 == RTL.v1 + RTL.v2` is a predicate.
-Whether the refinement expression is regarded as a predicate, is independent from its bit-width.
-For example `RTL.one_bit_signal` is not a predicate, even it is one-bit wide, whereas `RTL.one_bit_signal == 1'b1` is a predicate.
+Whether the refinement expression is regarded as a predicate is independent from the bit-width.
+For example, `RTL.one_bit_signal` is not a predicate, even it is one-bit wide, whereas `RTL.one_bit_signal == 1'b1` is a predicate.

 "Condition" is similar to a "refinement expression" as it follows the same syntactic requirements.
 However, the type or the outcome of a condition must be 1-bit.
 Even if it is not in the form of a predicate, it will be interpreted as a predicate (by implicitly adding `xxx == 1'b1` in the top-level).